phantauth/phantauth-doc/src/en/api.md

     Array of the OAuth 2.0 response type strings that the client can use at the authorization endpoint.

 - client_name (optional, string)
-    Human-readable string name of the client to be presented to the end-user during authorization.
+    Human-readable string name of the client to be presented to the enduser during authorization.

 - client_uri (optional, string)
     URL string of a web page providing information about the client.